 I have been listening to leaders describe the skills they have and those they think will be of critical importance in the digital age.
 I have focused my attention inward to identify my own leadership success factors.
 Here are 10 characteristics of a rock-star project portfolio manager.
 Do these ten characteristics appear in your leadership wheelhouse?

 Every project portfolio manager is much more than a manager; they are a leader with the responsibility of delivering an organizational strategy.
 Most often, achieving that strategy requires the application of technology.
 The world our organizations live in today is increasingly digital.
 In addition to being driven and having endurance, leaders in the digital age have (or will need to have) several characteristics to be a rock-star project portfolio leader:

 - Curiosity.
-Be willing to explore, to do something outside your comfort zone that broadens your skill set, to be open to other’s perspective.
+Be willing to explore, do something outside your comfort zone that broadens your skill set, to be open to other’s perspectives.
 Mario Testino said, “I think if you are curious, you create opportunities, and then if you open the doors, you create possibilities.”

 - Adaptability.
 Adjust timelines and budgets instead of the scope of results if you want to achieve the intended value.
 Your environment will change, and likely change many times.
 Steven Hawking said, “Intelligence is the ability to adapt to change.”

 - Accountability.
 More than one person can be responsible for realizing your project portfolio’s value; only one person should be accountable.
 If more than one person is accountable, accountability will not exist.